ros2/design/articles/200_coexistence_and_migration.md

 ### API shims

 As described in the above section about the [CMake API](#cmake-api) it is possible to create ROS 2 packages mimicking the same name and API as existing ROS 1 packages.
-Depending how different the ROS 1 interface is compared to the ROS 2 interface it should be mapped to that becomes more or less feasible.
+Depending how different the ROS 1 interface is compared to the ROS 2 interface to which it should be mapped, that becomes more or less feasible.
 In the case of `catkin` and `ament_cmake` the functionality is very close and therefore an API shim is realistic.
 But even in that case some changes might be necessary as mentioned for a new required call at the end of the CMake code.